ssd-tutorials/photo-gallery/README.md

-# photo-gallery
+# Photo Gallery with PHP, MySQL, ImageMagick and jQuery
-Exercise files for the course Photo Gallery with PHP, MySQL, ImageMagick and jQuery
+Exercise files for the course **Photo Gallery with PHP, MySQL, ImageMagick and jQuery**